traefik/traefik/docs/content/reference/static-configuration/env-ref.md

 Settings for Datadog.
 (Default: ```false```)

 `TRAEFIK_TRACING_DATADOG_BAGAGEPREFIXHEADERNAME`:
-Set the header name prefix used to store baggage items in a map.
+Sets the header name prefix used to store baggage items in a map.

 `TRAEFIK_TRACING_DATADOG_DEBUG`:
-Enable Datadog debug.
+Enables Datadog debug.
 (Default: ```false```)

 `TRAEFIK_TRACING_DATADOG_GLOBALTAG`:
-Set a key:value tag on all spans.
+Sets a key:value tag on all spans.

 `TRAEFIK_TRACING_DATADOG_LOCALAGENTHOSTPORT`:
-Set the Datadog Agent host:port.
+Sets the Datadog Agent host:port.
 (Default: ```localhost:8126```)

 `TRAEFIK_TRACING_DATADOG_PARENTIDHEADERNAME`:
-Set the header name used to store the parent ID.
+Sets the header name used to store the parent ID.

 `TRAEFIK_TRACING_DATADOG_PRIORITYSAMPLING`:
-Enable priority sampling.
+Enables priority sampling.
 When using distributed tracing, this option must be enabled in order to get all the parts of a distributed trace sampled.
 (Default: ```false```)

 `TRAEFIK_TRACING_DATADOG_SAMPLINGPRIORITYHEADERNAME`:
-Set the header name used to store the sampling priority.
+Sets the header name used to store the sampling priority.

 `TRAEFIK_TRACING_DATADOG_TRACEIDHEADERNAME`:
-Set the header name used to store the trace ID.
+Sets the header name used to store the trace ID.

 `TRAEFIK_TRACING_ELASTIC`:
 Settings for Elastic.
 (Default: ```false```)

 `TRAEFIK_TRACING_ELASTIC_SECRETTOKEN`:
-Set the token used to connect to Elastic APM Server.
+Sets the token used to connect to Elastic APM Server.

 `TRAEFIK_TRACING_ELASTIC_SERVERURL`:
-Set the URL of the Elastic APM server.
+Sets the URL of the Elastic APM server.

 `TRAEFIK_TRACING_ELASTIC_SERVICEENVIRONMENT`:
-Set the name of the environment Traefik is deployed in, e.g. 'production' or 'staging'.
+Sets the name of the environment Traefik is deployed in, e.g. 'production' or 'staging'.

 `TRAEFIK_TRACING_HAYSTACK`:
 Settings for Haystack.
 (Default: ```false```)

 `TRAEFIK_TRACING_HAYSTACK_BAGGAGEPREFIXHEADERNAME`:
-Set the header name prefix used to store baggage items in a map.
+Sets the header name prefix used to store baggage items in a map.

 `TRAEFIK_TRACING_HAYSTACK_GLOBALTAG`:
-Set a key:value tag on all spans.
+Sets a key:value tag on all spans.

 `TRAEFIK_TRACING_HAYSTACK_LOCALAGENTHOST`:
-Set the Haystack Agent host.
+Sets the Haystack Agent host.
 (Default: ```127.0.0.1```)

 `TRAEFIK_TRACING_HAYSTACK_LOCALAGENTPORT`:
-Set the Haystack Agent port.
+Sets the Haystack Agent port.
 (Default: ```35000```)

 `TRAEFIK_TRACING_HAYSTACK_PARENTIDHEADERNAME`:
-Set the header name used to store the parent ID.
+Sets the header name used to store the parent ID.

 `TRAEFIK_TRACING_HAYSTACK_SPANIDHEADERNAME`:
-Set the header name used to store the span ID.
+Sets the header name used to store the span ID.

 `TRAEFIK_TRACING_HAYSTACK_TRACEIDHEADERNAME`:
-Set the header name used to store the trace ID.
+Sets the header name used to store the trace ID.

 `TRAEFIK_TRACING_INSTANA`:
 Settings for Instana.
 (Default: ```false```)

 `TRAEFIK_TRACING_INSTANA_LOCALAGENTHOST`:
-Set the Instana Agent host.
+Sets the Instana Agent host.

 `TRAEFIK_TRACING_INSTANA_LOCALAGENTPORT`:
-Set the Instana Agent port used.
+Sets the Instana Agent port used.
 (Default: ```42699```)

 `TRAEFIK_TRACING_INSTANA_LOGLEVEL`:
-Set the log level for the Instana tracer. ('error','warn','info','debug') (Default: ```info```)
+Sets the log level for the Instana tracer. ('error','warn','info','debug') (Default: ```info```)

 `TRAEFIK_TRACING_JAEGER`:
 Settings for Jaeger.
 (Default: ```false```)